dustinpfister/blog_posts/_posts/threejs-fly-controls.md

 In this post I am writing about the official three.js fly controls in three.js which is a javaScript library that can be used to work with 3d models.
 So then this is not a getting started type post with three.js as I have wrote a post on that topic before.
 However in this section I will be going over a few quick things to know about before continuing with the code examples that I am writing about here with the three.js fly controls.

+### 1.1 - Make sure that you have added the fly controls after adding three.js in the html

+The official fly controls can be found in the [examples folder of the official three.js github repository](https://github.com/mrdoob/three.js/blob/r127/examples/js/controls/FlyControls.js).
+When grabbing a copy from there make sure that it is for the version of three.js that you are using.
+Changes are rare with many of these controls, but I have found that they do happen once in a while.

-### 1.1 - Version Numbers matter with three.js
+### 1.3 - Version Numbers matter with three.js

 When I wrote this post I was using [r127 of three.js](https://github.com/mrdoob/three.js/tree/r127).
 Code breaking changes are made to three.js every now and then so if the examples here are not working the first thing to check is what version of three.js is being used.
 After that there are some additional things to be aware of such as the fact that these code examples will break if you are not adding the official fly controls on top of three.js by itself.

-### 1.2 - Make sure that you have added the fly controls after adding three.js in the html

-The official fly controls can be found in the [examples folder of the official three.js github repository](https://github.com/mrdoob/three.js/blob/r127/examples/js/controls/FlyControls.js).
-When grabbing a copy from there make sure that it is for the version of three.js that you are using.
-Changes are rare with many of these controls, but I have found that they do happen once in a while.

 ## 2 - Basic fly controls example